Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 the line low and keeps it low for a longer period.
 The slaves always detect this signal, regardless of what they were doing before.

+To detect this signal, a slave samples the line at a fixed amount of time after every falling edge on the bus, unless another falling edge occurs before the reset sample time.
+If the slave finds the line is low, a reset has happened.

 After a reset signal, a slave must read a single address byte from the bus to see if it is addressed.